kishankarthi7/github-cards/README.md

 Simple application to display a card showing a developer and followed by his details.
+If the details are found in the data provided by an api.

 ## Available Scripts